-Philip Kewin – CEO
+Phil Anderson – CEO

 Culture at AFA

-The AFA Foundation was established in 2007, and is a core pillar in AFA’s commitment to support the community and society at large.
+The AFA Foundation was established in 2007, and is a core pillar in AFA’s commitment to supporting the community and society at large.
 It is supported by financial contributions and the efforts of AFA members, and has raised over $2 million for charities across the country.

 Some of the AFA Foundation’s regular charity partners are MS Research Australia, Lifeline, and Make a Wish Foundation.
 It has also worked with the Ovarian Cancer Research Foundation, Cancer Council NSW, Save the Children, and Hobart Women’s Shelter, among others.
 In 2019, AFA launched a grants program where members can nominate a local community charity to receive assistance from the foundation.
 Following the success of the initial run, a second programme was launched in 2020.